ramaralo/proxy-com/docs/index.md

 So Proxy-com already provides Transport for inter-process communication scenarios.
 In the future it may provide additional transports for other scenarios, but you can build your own transport.

+If you need help building your own Transport let me know, and I'll be happy to help!